Canon 1D Mark IV vs 50D

-Concerning the storage of imaging data, both the 1D Mark IV and the 50D write their files to Compact Flash cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the 50D uses Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 50D only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs 50D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Canon EOS 50D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.